Skip to primary navigation Skip to content Skip to footer

 In 1925, a man named Henry Stuart was diagnosed with tuberculosis and given less than a year to live.
 Instead of seeking treatment, he built a tiny round concrete hut by hand and moved in.
 He lived there in quiet contemplation for over twenty years.

 His story inspired the novel The Poet of Tolstoy Park by local author Sonny Brewer.
-The hut is still standing today, and you can visit.
+The hut is still standing today.
 It’s small, strange, and quietly beautiful, exactly the kind of place that ends up only existing in a town like this.

 Local tip: It’s small.
 Plan for a 20 minute stop, not an afternoon.
 But it’s worth the visit.